LVivona/Gradio-Flow/README.md

 ## Prerequisites 📝
 You will need:
-(Docker build 🐳 Currently Only on: Linux)
+(Docker build 🐳 Currently Only on: Linux/Windows/Mac)
 - [🐳  Docker](https://docs.docker.com/get-docker/)
 - [🐋 Docker Compose](https://docs.docker.com/compose/install/) (included with Docker Desktop on Windows and macOS)